-Activity - Digital Learning Integration Activity Type Begin Date Funding Amount & Source Staff Responsible Student achievement will be impacted by the increase in the number of accessible computers and digital resources.
-Full implementation of devices will be complete by 2017-18 school year.
-Technology 11/07/2013 05/26/2017 \$153200 - Other Teachers, School and District Administration, and Community Leaders demonstrate a proficiency that all students understand human, cultural, societal issues, and personal responsibilities related to technology, and practice legal and ethical behavior in and out of the classroom by 05/24/2017 as measured by participation/completion of digital citizenship instruction.
+Activity - Digital Learning Integration Activity Type Tier Phase Begin Date Funding Amount & Source Staff Responsible Student achievement will be impacted by the increase in the number of accessible computers and digital resources.
+Technology 11/07/2013 05/01/2014 Teachers, School and District Administration, and Community Leaders demonstrate a proficiency that all students understand human, cultural, societal issues, and personal responsibilities related to technology, and practice legal and ethical behavior in and out of the classroom by 12/19/2014 as measured by completion of the Common Sense Media toolkit for internet safety instruction.